What is OTP in Credit Card Transactions? | Complete Guide

 You will be given 10 minutes, within which you will have to enter the OTP to validate the transaction.

-The chances of online fraud are very remote where OTP is used as the second level security measure as only the cardholder will have access to it.
-If you share the OTP with one who already has your card details like card number, expiry date, and CVV number, the OTP can be misused.
+The chances of online fraud are very remote when OTP is used as the second-level security measure, as only the cardholder will have access to it.
+If you share the OTP with someone who already has your card details, like your card number, expiry date, and CVV number, the OTP can be misused.

 Update the mobile number without fail with your bank whenever you change the number to avoid the OTP being sent to the mobile number that is originally registered with the bank.